jmunyan/TIM/readme.txt

         - need to test dialog size styling on phone
         -

-    - create launch scripts/instructions for other contributors
+    - create launch scripts/instructions for possible other contributors
         - docker? (that's what I have seen used in the past)
         - research other container options